Frequently Asked Questions about Using the HPC Cluster

-A PBS file is a simple text file that contains your cluster resource requests and the commands necessary to run your program.
-See the Running a Job on the HPC Cluster page for instructions on how to create and use PBS files.
+A SLURM file, or script, is a simple text file that contains your cluster resource requests and the commands necessary to run your program.
+See the Running a Job on the HPC Cluster page for instructions on how to create and use SLURM scripts.

 Can I use the local storage on a compute node?

 Yes, you can temporarily access the local disk space on a single node using the $TMPDIR environment variable in your job scripts.
 For a multi-node job you can use the /scratch file system as your working directory for all jobs.

 For more information, see the Temporary Disk Space page.

 How do I specify which account to submit a job to?

-#PBS -A account_id, where account_id is your account name of the form lc_xxx.
+where <account_id> is your account name of the form lc_xxx.